 of above documents, discuss tuition options and enrollment contracts.

-Classes begin on Tuesday, January 5th, 2021 with additional enrollment starting again in April.
+Fall classes begin on Tuesday, October 5th, 2021 with additional enrollment starting again in January of 2022.

 Students will be admitted as space is available.